FranklyGD/Spyro-Scope/README.md

 ## Compiling

 Beef IDE is used to compile the project as the language used is *beeflang*.
 You must download it from the [official website](https://www.beeflang.org/) or from the repository mentioned above.
 Get the latest "release" version possible.
 Make sure the "Add to path" option is checked when installing for the following to work, which is usually toggled on by default.

 The project cannot be immediately compiled once cloned/downloaded from the repo since there is missing files it uses.
 You must run `RUNME.ps1` file first with powershell (right click file then in the context menu, select `Run with PowerShell`).
 This will grab all the required files to download that is not provided by this repository and places them in the appropriate directories.

-## Contributing

-As for the source code, any changes/improvements is welcome with supported reasoning behind it.
-Create a pull request (but make sure it can compile first) and it will be reviewed/discussed further within the pull request.
-Code style is not such a huge deal for me in this project, I would eventually rearrange code after it has been accepted/implemented to my needs.

-There are files that may not require the IDE to submit changes.
-Currently...

-* The support for known emulators are not all implemented and can be expanded on if needed.
-* *More files will appear over time that will be edittable by plain text editors*

-## Issue Reporting

-This can be done within Github's issue tracker or directly into my Discord, preferably as DMs to `FranklyGD#2512`.
-If you have an account for one or the other but not both, you can use what is immediately available and do not have to create a new account just to report something on either platform.